About Journal

 The editorial board members will be appointed by the editor-in-chief and confirmed by the Editorial Board.
 This will be a two-year renewable mandate.

-Applications will be welcomed from interested individuals who are able to demonstrate a minimum of five years’ experience as a post-doctoral researcher, peer reviewer and author of published peer reviewed scholarly articles.
+Applications will be welcomed from interested individuals who are able to demonstrate a minimum of five years of experience as a post-doctoral researcher, peer reviewer, and author of published peer-reviewed scholarly articles.
 Applications meeting these minimum criteria will be referred to the editor-in-chief for further evaluation.
-The editor-in-chief may apply further criteria at her discretion.
+The editor-in-chief may apply further criteria at his discretion.
 Applications must include suitable supporting documentation.
 Curriculum vitae will generally be sufficient.
 Any documentation must be in English.
-Successful applicants will be notified by managing editor.
+Successful applicants will be notified by the managing editor.
 Decisions might generally take one month.

 Eligibility Criteria